Toomas Heikkinen

-Toomas "Topi" Heikkinen (born 27 March 1991) is a rallycross and ice-racing driver from Finland.
+Toomas Johannes "Topi" Heikkinen (born 27 March 1991) is a rallycross and ice-racing driver from Finland.
 He won the Finnish Rallycross Championship in 2010 and the Global Rallycross Championship in 2013.
 He currently competes in the FIA World Rallycross Championship Supercar category, driving for EKS racing team.

 Heikkinen began his racing career in karting, later moving up to single-seater formula.
 He switched to rallycross in 2010.